mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-placements.md

 ---
 # Create placements {#create-placements}

+>[!CONTEXTUALHELP]
+>id="ajo_decisioning_placement"
+>title="Placement"
+>abstract="A placement is a container that is used to showcase offers.
+It helps ensure that the right offer content shows up in the right location within your message.
+Placements are created from the "Components" menu."

 A placement helps ensure that the right offer content shows up in the right location within your message.
 When you add content to an offer, you will be asked to select a placement in which that content can be shown.

 ➡️ [Learn how to create placements in this video](#video)